MohsenUSA/TaskManager/README.md

 - ✅ Keep the Database.xlsx file as your master copy
 - ✅ Export regularly to back up your tasks
 - ✅ Use consistent date format (MM-DD-YYYY)
-- ✅ Use consistent time format (h:mm AM/PM)
+- ✅ Use consistent time format (h:mm AM/PM for timed tasks)
+- ✅ Leave Time column blank for all-day tasks
 - ⚠️ Don't delete sheet names (Tasks, Employees, TaskTemplates)
 - ⚠️ Don't modify column headers in the Tasks sheet

+### All-Day Tasks Best Practices
+- Use all-day tasks for deadlines without specific times
+- Leave Time blank for full-day events or reminders
+- High priority all-day tasks appear first in the sticky section
+- All-day tasks won't trigger current/past time indicators
+- Perfect for daily goals, milestones, or flexible deadlines

 ### Task Assignment
 - Use "Everyone" for tasks that can be picked up by anyone